The Annual General Meeting of AB Electrolux was held on Tuesday, March 26, 2013 in Stockholm, Sweden.Read more

 The Board of Directors of Electrolux proposes, in view of the above, that the Annual General Meeting resolves to implement a performance based, long-term share program for 2013 (the Share Program 2013) with the following principal terms and conditions:

 b) Participants are offered to be alloted Performance Shares, provided that the participant remains employed until January 1, 2016.
-Exemptions to this requirement may be prescribed in specific cases, including a participant’s death, disability, retirement or the divestiture of the participant’s employing company from the Electrolux Corporate Reporting.
+Exemptions to this requirement may be prescribed in specific cases, including a participant’s death, disability, retirement or the divestiture of the participant’s employing company from the Electrolux Group.

 c) The Performance Shares shall be based on maximum performance values for each participant category.
 The maximum performance value for the participants in Group 1-3 will be 80 per cent of the participant’s annual base salary for 2013, for participants in Group 4, 60 per cent of the participant’s annual base salary for 2013, and for participants in Group 5, 40 per cent of the participant’s annual base salary for 2013.
 The total sum of the maximum values thus defined for all participants will not exceed MSEK 227 excluding social costs.

 d) Each maximum value shall thereafter be converted into a maximum number of Performance Shares, based on the average closing price paid for Electrolux B‑shares on NASDAQ OMX Stockholm during a period of ten trading days before the day the participants are invited to participate in the program, reduced by the present value of estimated dividend payments for the period until shares are allotted.